calliope-project/calliope/doc/user/installation.rst

 `Plotly <https://plot.ly/>`_ is optional but necessary to graphically display results.

-`Jupyter <http://jupyter.org/>`_ is optional and used for the example notebook in the tutorial:
+`Jupyter <http://jupyter.org/>`_ is optional and used for the example notebook in the tutorial.